tsl-su-15/photogram_sign_in/README.md

 This action has a very simple job: draw a blank form in the user's browser for them to type some stuff into.

-It's been a while since we've done any forms, but let's shake off the rust and recall our Essential HTML (refer to that repository if you need to) to craft a form for a photo with two inputs: one for the image's URL and one for a caption.
+Craft a form for a photo with two inputs: one for the image's URL and one for a caption.
 Complete the RCAV and add the following HTML in the view:

     <h1>Add A New photo</h1>